What is a Leveraged Buyout (LBO)?

-Every type of debt comes with a repayment structure, which says how much debt is payable at what time.
-Some of this repayment is mandatory while some is optional.
+Every type of debt comes with a repayment structure, which says how much debt is payable and at what time.
+Some of this repayment is mandatory, while some are optional.
 The acquiring company should be sure that it can adhere to at least all the mandatory repayments in a timely manner.
-The projections and estimates are very useful in analyzing this debt repayment structure as well.
+The projections and estimates are very useful in analyzing this debt repayment structure.

 Step-6 – Exit

-As we already know that most of the time leverage buyout is a method of earning a good return on investment for a private equity firm.
+As we already know that most of the time, leverage buyout is a method of earning a good return on investment for a private equity firm.
 Thus it is necessary that the acquiring firm has an exit strategy in place.
-The acquiring firm at least has some assumptions about how & when it will exit.
-A standard assumption would be something like – the target company will be sold after 5 years at the same implied EBITDA multiple at which the company was purchased.
-The basic understanding is that upon exit the acquiring firm will repay all the debt obligations of the target company as a part of the owner’s obligation.
+At least the acquiring firm has some assumptions about how & when it will exit.
+A standard assumption would be that the target company will be sold after 5 years at the same implied EBITDA multiple at which the company was purchased.
+The basic understanding is that upon exit, the acquiring firm will repay all the debt obligations of the target company as a part of the owner’s obligation.
 But it also gets all the company’s remaining cash at the end of the period as an owner.

 Step-7 – Calculating IRR on Initial investment

 The purpose of building a leveraged buyout model (LBO) is to calculate returns and determine if the LBO deal is attractive or not.
 The acquiring company looks at IRR to determine the attractiveness of an LBO.
-Thus in the final step, the buyer derives an IRR from all the estimates of future projections and related research.
+Thus, the buyer derives an IRR from all the estimates of future projections and related research in the final step.